Working with Symzio: Contributors & Affiliates

 Once a contributor's site is online, they can then apply to become a Symzio contributor.
 In their approval email they will receive a 'Sync Code' which they add to their Symbiostock install.
 This will permit Symzio to crawl their site.
 That's it!
 Their images will soon show up on Symzio for purchase by customers.

 Installing SymbiostockIf a contributor has their own WordPress site, all they have to do is install Symbiostock Pro.

-Don't have WordPress installed?
-Just download WordPress for free - unzip it and upload it to your web-server.
+Don't have a website yet?
+Just go to Symbiostock Hosting and get started with getting online, easily and quickly.
+If you already have your own host, download WordPress for free - unzip it and upload it to your web-server.
 Download Symbiostock Pro via the link above, activate, and you will be prompted for any additional steps required to get everything going.

 Symzio > SymbiostockIn order to connect to Symbiostock Pro, Symzio needs to find the correct Sync Code in your install.
 It will also check the integrity of some of your media files when it crawls to ensure everything is working.
 Symzio will skip any files it thinks are problematic.

 Additionally, if you have WordPress debugging enabled (and it prints errors to the screen), Symzio will not crawl your site.
 If your site is behind a password protected area, Symzio will be unable to access your site.

 Uploading imagesOnce a contributor logs into their Symbiostock install, they navigate to the Symbiostock > Upload Media tab.
 There, they will see the option of using a web form for uploads, or instructions on FTP uploading.
 Once their files are successfully uploaded, they will next need to be processed; thumbnails for both Symzio and their independent site will need to be generated, along with a variety of other tasks.

 Symzio's minimum size for raster images is 4 megapixels.